Crawling Stages: Causes & Risk Factors In The Us

 Space Encourages exploration Limits movement

-Obstacles Promotes problem-solving Creates frustration
+Obstacles Supports problem-solving May create frustration

 Parenting Practices and Their Impact